AustinClojure/workshop-docs/Pages/3-repl.md

 # REPL and Setup

+Startug the REPL:

-If you are using [NightCode](https://sekao.net/nightcode/) The REPL is the window in the bottom left corner.
+* Using [NightCode](https://sekao.net/nightcode/) the REPL is the window in the bottom.

-If you want to use command line: Start the REPL by typing `lein repl`.
+* Using the command line:  start the REPL by typing `lein repl`.
 You are automatically placed into the user namespace.

 Consider this `hello-world` function: